FAQ

 How long is the program?

-It is a three-month, full-time fellowship that includes 8 weeks of rotation through Emergency Medicine departments in the Toronto area with the option of supervised placements at semi-rural hospitals that are affiliated with ROMP.
+It is a three-month, full-time enhanced skills program that includes 8 weeks of rotation through Emergency Medicine departments in the Toronto area with the option of supervised placements at semi-rural hospitals that are affiliated with ROMP.
 Participants are able to tailor a 4 week block of their fellowship to specific learning needs pertinent to their EM practice (ICU, Anesthesia, Trauma).
 Learners also meet once a week for additional academic sessions.

 Is there any remuneration during the program?

-Participants will receive a stipend of $5000/mth.
 There is additional funding support to offset expenses and accommodation costs if applicable.

 What do I receive upon completion of the SEME program?